PULPIT TODAY SERMONS

 Christ’s Second Coming is unalterable and certain.
 Men may deny it, scoff it, or ignore it but Jesus Christ is coming again!

-Man will also unalterably appear before God’s Judgment Seat and no one will be absent!
-It’s an appointment when God scrutinizes every human action.
-And the only ones that will escape with a clean slate are those that have Christ’s Blood applied to their heart.
-They will hear those joyous words, “Well done, good and faithful servant, enter into the joys of the Lord.”
-But those that never gave their heart to Christ will hear him say: “depart from me you workers of iniquity, I never knew you,” and they’ll be thrown into Hell, forever banished from God’s presence!
+Believers will also unalterably appear before the Judgment Seat of Christ.
+It’s an appointment where God scrutinizes every human action of this life.
+It’s where Christ appraises every aspect of our life and we will receive rewards and experience loss.
+The good news is, regardless of our losses, everyone appearing at the Judgment Seat of Christ will hear those joyous words, “Well done, good and faithful servant, enter into the joys of the Lord.”
+It’s sinners that are summoned to the Great White Throne Judgment that will hear God say, “depart from me you workers of iniquity, I never knew you,” and they’ll be thrown into Hell, forever banished from God’s presence!

-This unalterable destiny!
-But Scripture also demonstrates an alterable, flexible destiny—one that man can affect positively or negatively.
-For example: many people have bowed before God in prayer with a promise from his Word and witnessed a wonderful miracle to their problem!
-You see, their faith in God’s Word altered their destiny.
+But secondly, Scripture also demonstrates an alterable, flexible destiny; and this can affect Believers positively or negatively.
+For example: many people have secured a specific promise from God’s Word, believed it, and ultimately claimed a wondrous miracle!
+Thus, their faith in the Word optimized their destiny.

 I. Persevering Toward Destiny